aws-samples/chat-bot-with-aws-wickr-using-amazon-bedrock-anthropic-claude-instant/README.md

-# Chat-bot with AWS Wickr using Amazon Bedrock Anthropic Claude Instant v1
+# Chat-bot with AWS Wickr using Amazon Bedrock Anthropic Claude V2

 This sample will allow you to deploy a Generative AI chat-bot to your AWS Wickr network.
-It uses Amazon Bedrock and the Anthropic Claude Instant model for Q&A functionality.
+It uses Amazon Bedrock and the Anthropic Claude V2 model for Q&A functionality.

 ## Prerequisites and limitations

 ## Prerequisites

-- Access to Amazon Bedrock, and the **anthropic.claude-instant-v1** model enabled
+- Access to Amazon Bedrock, and the **anthropic.claude-v2** model enabled
 - An existing AWS Wickr bot username and password
 - A supported host with Docker CE installed.
 This repo was tested on Ubuntu 22.04
 - IAM credentials configured on the host in the `~/.aws/config` and `~/.aws/credentials` file (see [here](https://docs.aws.amazon.com/cli/latest/reference/configure/) for details).
 The user must have the following IAM policy at a minimum (update with your Bedrock region):